 The supply chain is the system that moves goods, services, and raw materials throughout the world.
 Supply chain stocks include transportation companies (such as railroads, trucking companies, and shippers), delivery companies, and freight companies.
 They also include logistics companies, supply chain software businesses, and services companies.

-- Geopolitical tensions, like the conflict in Ukraine and the Middle East, spilling over into trade disruptions.
+• Geopolitical tensions, such as conflicts in Ukraine and the Middle East, are spilling over into trade disruptions.

 These pressures have led to negative revisions to earnings estimates, higher prices, and fears of a recession.

-For decades, ever-closer and interlinked global supply chains operated under "just in time" principles.
+For decades, increasingly interconnected and interlinked global supply chains have operated under "just in time" principles.
 Under this strategy, materials and products are moved "just" before they are used or sold, leaving the supply chain susceptible to sudden shocks.
-Unfortunately, that's precisely what has happened.

 As a result of supply chain disruptions, investors are naturally looking to buy stock in companies poised to help corporations deal with related challenges.
 The stocks listed below are ways to invest in the supply chain theme.